getgauge/documentation/plugins/html_report_plugin.md

 The configurable properties are:

 #### *gauge_reports_dir*
-Specifies the path to the directory where the execution reports will be generated.
-Should be either relative to the project directory or an absolute path.
+* Specifies the path to the directory where the execution reports will be generated.

+* Should be either relative to the project directory or an absolute path.
 By default it is set to `reports` directory in the project

 #### ***overwrite_reports***
-Set to `true` if the reports should be overwritten on each execution hence maintaining only the latest execution report.
+* Set to `true` if the reports **should be overwritten** on each execution hence maintaining only the latest execution report.

-If set to `false` then a new report will be generated on each execution in the reports directory in a nested time-stamped directory.
+* If set to `false` then a **new report** will be generated on each execution in the reports directory in a nested time-stamped directory.

-Default value set is `true`
+Default value is `true`